bsrahmat/itclab-01/README.md

 <br>
 </br>

-## Other publications by the Author:
+## Other publications by the researcher:

 https://fitri.academia.edu/BasukiRahmat